Polls: You’re all our agents, Labour Party tells supporters

 “They must be patriotic and put the interest of the country first and beyond every other interest.
 They must avoid the temptation of allowing this election to be compromised.”
 Abure added.

-He equally commends all the international observers that have interfaced with the party leadership as well as its candidate in the course of preparing for the election.
+He equally commend all the international observers that have interfaced with the party leadership as well as its candidate in the course of preparing for the election.

 Disclaimer